Trevose Head Lighthouse: Later developments

 In 1882, under Engineer-in-Chief James Douglass, the 'high' light was changed to an occulting light, now with a six-wick lamp, and the 'low' light was put out of use.
 Under the new arrangement the high light was eclipsed (for three seconds) three times in quick succession every minute.

 The lighthouse in 1962 (showing the 36-ft long fog horn installed in 1913).

 From 1911 a series of further improvements were made.
 First, the keepers' dwellings were upgraded.
-Then, in 1912 the light was again updated and the current rotating optic (weighing 3.6 tons) was installed.
+Then, in 1912 the light was again updated and a rotating optic (weighing 3.6 tons) was installed, which would remain in service for over a century.
 At the same time, the addition of a red filter to the lamp meant that (as from 1 August 1912) the lighthouse displayed one short red flash every five seconds.

 Work also began on installing a fog signal: a 5-inch siren attached to a 36-foot-long acoustic horn, which came into service in 1913; it was nicknamed 'Lord Rayleigh's trumpet' after its designer, the eminent physicist and acoustician.
 The trumpet and siren were built on to the roof of a new engine house, containing a pair of Hornsby oil engines, the air compressor, reservoirs and other equipment.

 In 1920 a paraffin vapour burner replaced the oil lamp; it continued to show one red flash every 5 seconds.

 The fog signal equipment all remained in service until 1963, when the trumpet and siren were replaced by a set of eight 'supertyfon' air horns mounted in a metal turret on top of the engine house.
 New diesel engines and Reavell compressors were provided.
 The light was electrified in 1974.